ymadoff/ryba/spark/client/check.coffee.md

 Validate Spark installation with Pi-example in yarn-client mode.

-The yarn client mode makes the driver part of program to run on the local machine.
+The YARN client mode makes the driver part of program to run on the local machine.
 The local machine is the one from which the job has been submitted (called the client).
 In this mode the driver is the spark master running outside yarn.

-      @call header: 'Check Yarn Client', timeout: -1, label_true: 'CHECKED', -> file_check = "check-#{@config.shortname}-spark-client"
+      @call header: 'YARN Client', timeout: -1, label_true: 'CHECKED', ->
+        file_check = "check-#{@config.shortname}-spark-client"
         applicationId = null
         @system.execute